davidralphlewis/binaryephemera/_notes/Now.md

 last_modified_at: 2023-11-27 11:18
 ---

 ## Life

-- Getting back into the routine of the year.
 - Back to the gym, back to swimming.
-- Planning holiday.
+- Planning holidays

 ## Working on

-- Adding and updating these notes in [[Obsidian]].
+- Photo a day to get me back into photography.
 - Planning Dungeons and Dragons campaign.
 - Project Dust.
 Working on incorporating feedback, re-editing some parts.

 ## Reading

+- *What If?*- Randall Munroe

 Here's everything I've read this year-[[Books Read 2024]]